Covid 19 coronavirus: Parking fees in Rotorua CBD 'penalising' local businesses says petition

 Councillor Peter Bentley: Supported free parking, had signed the petition and said he would either put up a motion or second someone else's.

-Councillor Reynold Macpherson: "Free parking in the CBD is a no brainer in a recession / depression.
+Councillor Reynold Macpherson: "Free parking in the CBD is a no-brainer in a recession / depression.
 It will help struggling CBD businesses to hold on and keep jobs alive.
 The council's parking system doesn't make much money and is nothing but trouble."

-He said he would have to consult with Rotorua Residents and Ratepayers group, of which he is a member, before putting forward a motion on the matter.
+He said he would have to consult the Rotorua Residents and Ratepayers group, of which he is a member, before putting forward a motion on the matter.

-Councillor Fisher Wang: "I do support one hour free parking for our CBD - implemented for the long term, not just for the next six months.
-It's essential that not only do we support our local businesses, but also to encourage people to come into our CBD, I believe that this will be a good start to our recovery strategy and give our local businesses a fighting chance to rebound back from an unprecedented event like this."
+Councillor Fisher Wang: "I do support one-hour free parking for our CBD for the long-term, not just for the next six months.
+It's essential that not only do we support our local businesses, but also to encourage people to come into our CBD, I believe that this will be a good start to our recovery strategy and give local businesses a fighting chance to rebound back from an unprecedented event like this."

 Councillor Merepeka Raukawa-Tait: "I make my decisions and do my voting at the council table.
 However I am not surprised there is a petition circulating.
-I think parking in the CBD has been a real dog's breakfast over the last couple of years.
+I think parking in the CBD has been a real dog's breakfast over the past couple of years.
 Not intended but that's been the outcome.
 There is a process to go through to bring a petition before council so I hope the petition organisers see it through so free parking gets the rigorous debate I think it deserves."

 Councillor Raj Kumar: "It's time common sense prevailed.
 Hopefully to entice people back into the city and help our ailing business owners, we can be kind and get people to come back to the city.
 Rotorua [Lakes] Council needs to lead instead of being followers of what paradigm other councils are doing in this space.
 I hope in the future we can scrap this parking system too.
 People are over this nonsense."